ucsdanimeclub/animefest-next-site/README.md

 This JSON file contains the organization names and links of each vendor we have for the year.

+#### performers.json

+This JSON file contains each performance's name, times, description, and YouTube embed link for the year.
+It is read in the `performances.js` page.

 ### Images

 Images are contained in the `public/images` folder.
 The FavIcon is in the `public` folder.